Pete Davidson Did The *Perfect* Eminem Parody On ’SNL'

 During the pre-recorded skit, Davidson appeared as the Oscar-winning rapper, white tank top and all, and transformed his hit "Stan" into the Christmas-themed parody "Stu."
 The new character writes a letter to Santa Claus, played by host Jason Bateman, and all Stu really wants is a PlayStation 5.
 Like many other people around the world, Stu has tried and failed to get the console from every store on Earth, leaving Santa as his last resort.
 He even gets a chest tattoo of Saint Nick himself to show his dedication, before things quickly go south between the two.

-Luckily, Stu has back-up.
-Kate McKinnon played Dido for the song's chorus, cuddling the PS5 in bed, while Bowen Yang appeared as the one and only Elton John, who Eminem has had a unlikely friendship with since 2001.
-Elton also wants a PS5, who knew?
+Luckily, Stu has backup.
+Kate McKinnon played Dido for the song's chorus, cuddling the PS5 in bed, while Bowen Yang appeared as the one and only Elton John, whom Eminem has had a unlikely friendship with since 2001.
+Elton also wants a PS5 — who knew?
 Of course, no appearance was as golden as Slim Shady himself, who receives the gift from Santa that Stu was so desperate for.
 "I guess Shady must have been a good boy this year," he says.
 "Sorry Stu, you f*cked up."

 Viewers couldn't get enough of Stu, with many fans immediately taking to Twitter to praise Davidson's impeccable Eminem parody.
 Some fans even went as far as to call it their "favorite SNL sketch ever."
 But this is actually not his first time impersonating the rapper.
-Back in 2017, Davidson gave a very brief but still accurate impression of Eminem during a sketch where celebrities auditioned for the live-action remake of The Lion King.
+In 2017, Davidson gave a very brief but still accurate impression of Eminem during a sketch in which celebrities auditioned for the live-action remake of The Lion King.
 Additionally, Eminem also performed "Stan" when he last appeared on SNL as the musical guest, also in 2017.
-"Stu" has made the show come full circle.
+"Stu" has brought the show full circle.